I am a huge pro wrestling fan, most notably of the Mexican lucha libre variety.

 What You Didn’t Know

-Aside from those great dives, the best thing I’ve seen from Promo Azteca is, wait for it…A REY MYSTERIO JR. RUDO TURN!
-Do you spit and double takes now friends because you read that correctly.
+The best thing I’ve seen from Promo Azteca is, wait for it…A REY MYSTERIO JR. RUDO TURN!
+Do you spit and double-takes now friends because you read that correctly.
 Mysterio, who has wrestled as a technico his whole career minus a few months as a New Blood member during WCW 2000, actually turned rudo during in Promo Azteca back on October 29th, 1997.
 That night Lizmark Jr. defeated Psicosis to claim the El David 97 trophy, followed by Mysterio and El Hijo del Santo coming down to ringside to celebrate.
-Psicosis would insight a brawl where in the cross fire Santo and Rey, both wanting to tear down Psicosis, would actually come to blows.
-Before you know it things have escalated quickly and Mysterio is attacking Santo, and you just don’t attack Santo and get cheered afterwards.
+Psicosis would insight a brawl wherein the cross fire Santo and Rey, both wanting to tear down Psicosis, would actually come to blows.
+Before you know it things have escalated quickly and Mysterio is attacking Santo, and you just don’t attack Santo and get cheered afterward.
 The beat down eventually saw Konnan and Rey Mysterio Sr. get involved and by the time it was over the heat the three generated was so over the top that a near riot was incited.
 I’m not even kidding; it was a similar scene to the time ECW fans threw chairs in the ring at Cactus Jack and Terry Funk.
 A crazy moment and one of the few times you can enjoy Rey Mysterio reveling in his darker side.

 For most American fans, Wrestling Society X (somewhere Kevin Kleinrock just fist-pumped) and ECW have long been considered the inspirations for Lucha Underground.
 While you can certainly see the influences in both (more so the former than the latter), I think the biggest influence came from Promo Azteca, at least from an in-ring style.